jeremysteele/FauxCPU/README.md

 FauxCPU is a fake 8-bit little-endian CPU loosely based on the 6502 but not really.
 I decided to build this as a learning experiment.... plus I got bored and needed something fun to do.

+It features 3 8-bit general purpose registers, an 8-bit stack pointer, and 16 whole bits of addressable memory.

+The display output supports 4-bit color (CGA palette), currently at a 64x64 resolution but will be increased to 128x128 in the future.
+Video memory is directly mapped to system memory.

 ## Registers

 A, B – 8 Bit - Both numerical registers used for common mathematical operations